asdacdsfca/LOL_Esports_Analysis/README.md

 <iframe src="Assets/date_character.html" width=600 height=600 frameBorder=0></iframe>

 **Exaplantion**:
 We observe that the number of games each chacter appears is distributed differently throughout the year.
 Some date intervals have more games that have `Jinx` and `Aphelios` and some contain less.
 For example `February` has significantly more games that contain `Jinx` and `Aphelios` than `December`.
-Another observation is that `Aphelios` appeared in more games in most of the date intervals than `Jinx`.
+Another observation is that in some month `Aphelios` appeared in more games than `Jinx` and vise versa.

 <iframe src="Assets/result_champ.html" width=600 height=600 frameBorder=0></iframe>